 Night two of night hiking was actually a very long road walking detour around the Powerhouse fire section of the trail.
 Twenty one miles of road walking, all the way to Hiker Town, which was rumored to be a strange place, but it was a sure source of water so we were headed there.
 The busy road leading away from Casa De Luna was not a fun place to walk, cars went whizzing by at high speeds and we walked as far over in the ditch as we could.
 Multiple people stopped to offer us a ride but we were stubborn and turned them all down.
 I felt pretty tired from the get go.
 I kept having unfair fantasies about the owners of the houses we were walking by coming out and inviting us inside to sleep on their couches.
 We called the ‘rents in order to pass some time.

 The rest of the night was fairly uneventful.
-We ended up on a quiet mountain road, where we didn’t see a single car for six or seven hours.
+We ended up on a quiet “mountain” road (I’m sure it was the same old desert but when you can’t see anything spaces take on utterly different feelings), where we didn’t see a single car for six or seven hours.
 We walked past houses that were dark, and everything took on a very apocalyptic feeling.
 The wind was ripping through the trees above us, but the road seemed to be down in a valley of sorts, so we only heard it.
 We stopped for breaks but skipped dinner because no one seemed to be hungry.
 We were tired but not like we had been the night before.
 When I started to feel a little woozy I got out the phone and switched on some music, which helped immensely.
 It was a road walk to be forgotten, but the whole time all we could think was: thank god we aren’t doing this in the heat of the day.